 Last Updated on

-When jaw pain strikes, it is often difficult to perform basic actions such as chewing and speaking comfortably.
+When jaw pain or TMJ pain strikes, it is often difficult to perform basic actions such as chewing and speaking comfortably.
 Although pain from other areas of your body can be referred to the jaw, this type of pain is usually associated with either your temporomandibular joint or the muscles and tendons that surround it.
 Since this joint is one of the most complicated ones in your body, it is important to have even the slightest or briefest bit of pain assessed by your orthodontist.
-While there are many things that could be contributing to your discomfort, the following list includes some of the most common issues that your orthodontist may find during your exam along with possible treatment options for finding relief.
+In this post, we’ll show what TMJ is and how to sort it.
+Let’s get cracking.

 Temporomandibular Joint Disorder (TMJ)

-Jaw pain can come on suddenly and strong, or it may gradually appear.
-Yet, uncovering the underlying cause is essential for helping you get back to enjoying the simple things in life like eating again.
+- Jaw pain can come on suddenly and strong, or it may gradually appear.
+Yet, uncovering the underlying cause is essential for helping you get back to enjoying the simple things in life like eating again and easing your jaw muscles’ workload.

 201 West Washington